samboy/ChessVariantResearch/Congo/EBW-1.md

 ## Playing with a chess set

-Elephante Savanna can be played with a standard Chess set:
+Elephante Backwater can be played with a standard Chess set:

 * Use rooks for the Elephantes
 * Use knights for the Zebras